-6.7.4 High definition image capture using dronesProjected Start Date: 2020Expected Completion: 2021
+6.7.3 High resolution image capture using drones

+Start Date: 2020 Completed: 2021

-SMUD is parternering with a vendor who will capture high resolution images of SMUD's transmission structures in the UARP using an unmanned aerial vehicle ("drone") with attached cameras.
-Multiple images will be captured of various components such as insulators, hardware and dampers found on typical transmission structures.
-The images will then be processed by an Artificial Intelligence software that will automatically identify known defects on the various components.
-Additionally, the images will be separately reviewed by online qualified electrical workers to identify potential defects they can see.
-The identified defects will be reviewed by SMUD staff and appropriate corrective actions will be scheduled.
+SMUD is partnered with a vendor who captured high resolution images of SMUD's transmission structures in the UARP using unmanned aerial vehicles ("drones") with attached cameras.
+Multiple images were captured of various components such as insulators, hardware and dampers found on typical transmission structures.
+The images were then processed by an Artificial Intelligence (AI) software that automatically identified known defects on the various components.
+The images were separately reviewed by online qualified electrical workers who identified additional potential defects.
+The identified defects were reviewed by SMUD staff and where needed corrective actions were scheduled.